stuartlaurie/graph_datagen/README.md

 * `label`: [label for node]
 * `no_to_generate`: [no. of nodes to generate] - supports both 1000000 and 1,000,000 formats

+### additional labels

+Repeating section for each additional label to specify, useful for e.g. generating additional occasional labels like 'flagged'

+* `labels`:
+    * `name`: [name for section, gets used in df column names]
+    * `values`: [list of labels to select from]
+    * `probability`: [list of probabilities for the values] - if not specified defaults to random

 ### relationships